IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 https://inetdoc.net

-GitLab repository: https://gitlab.inetdoc.net/iac/lab-03.git
+GitLab repository: https://gitlab.inetdoc.net/iac/lab03.git

 ### Scenario

-To address this issue, both physical and virtual routers are deployed using Zero Touch Programming ([ZTP](https://github.com/jeremycohoe/IOSXE-Zero-Touch-Provisioning)).
-The Python script run on initial startup of both types of router ensures that the management interface belongs to a Virtual Routing and Forwarding (VRF) that is isolated from other In Band interfaces.
+To address this, both physical and virtual routers are deployed using Zero Touch Provisioning ([ZTP](https://github.com/jeremycohoe/IOSXE-Zero-Touch-Provisioning)), and a Python startup script ensures that the management interface belongs to a dedicated Virtual Routing and Forwarding ([VRF](https://en.wikipedia.org/wiki/Virtual_routing_and_forwarding)) instance, isolated from all in-band interfaces.
+In this lab scenario, you perform hypervisor-level preparation, start two new virtual router instances, and configure in-band interfaces on each router within the same VLAN.

 :::info

-All these tools are hosted at this address: https://gitlab.inetdoc.net/labs/startup-scripts
+All these tools are hosted at: https://gitlab.inetdoc.net/labs/startup-scripts

 :::